 I have never been very good at fitness.
-I am incredibly uncoordinated, and when you are innately bad at something, it is very hard to find the motivation to do it, which is why I looked into an idea such as personal training at Middle Park.
+I am incredibly uncoordinated, and when you are innately bad at something, it is very hard to find the motivation to do it.
 I know a lot of people who have made a difference in their lives through the use of their very own personal trainer.
 The only exception to this was a brief period of about three months several years ago where I really committed to running.
 I hate running.
 The only reason I started was because I realised that at the age of 24, I had never once successfully ran a mile.
 I worked my way up to an eight mile run, which was so miserable that I gave up running then and there.
 So you can see, exercise does not come easily to me.

 However, I want to look fit!
 I love the way the muscles look!
 I want to be toned!
 And none of those things can be achieved while sitting in bed eating pizza.
 So for the past two years, I’ve been secretly harbouring a desire to start weightlifting.
 Like, real weightlifting, with the barbell across your shoulders and doing bench-presses and other cool things like that.
-Last week, for the very first time in my life, I actually went to the gym similar to Santa Barbara Athletic Club and lifted weights.
+Last week, for the very first time in my life.
 And here are the things I learned:

 1)The only thing stopping me was me.